tosa-no-onchan/ESP32QRCodeReader/README.md

 # ESP-EYE QR Code Scanner with qrdec.

 This library provides a interface to read QR Codes using an ESP-EYE with a camera and qrdec.
-I would like to recomend qrdec a little bit than quirc.
+I would like to recomend qrdec a little bit rather than quirc.
 See [qrdec](https://github.com/torque/qrdec).

 Original